vv9k/epick/README.md

 Simple color picker that lets the user create harmonic palettes with ease.

 ## Get it

-Get the latest release binaries from the [GitHub release page](https://github.com/wojciechkepka/epick/releases)
+You can checkout the web demo over [here](https://wojciechkepka.github.io/epick/) or get a native binary from the [GitHub release page](https://github.com/wojciechkepka/epick/releases).

 ## Build